Mason Henry Gang: Mason and Henry as Partisan Rangers

-In the spring of 1864 the gang rode over to Santa Clara County, a center of Copperhead sympathizers, to recruit more members.
+In early 1864 the gang rode over to Santa Clara County, a center of Copperhead sympathizers, to recruit more members.
 Unfortunately it was a drought year that depressed the economy, and the increasingly bad war news also discouraged most of their recruits.
 They returned without success to the San Joaquin Valley.

-By October 1864, with the Presidential election approaching, Mason and Henry's gang turned into brigands.
+By October 1864, with the presidential election approaching, Mason and Henry's gang turned into brigands.
 However, they referred to themselves as Confederate soldiers, and managed to garner support among the local Copperheads.
 They threatened to kill any "black republican" they came across.

 Mason and Henry become outlaws

-On November 10, 1864, the Mason Henry Gang committed their first crimes, three murders, soon after the second election of Abraham Lincoln.
-These crimes were described in the Stockton Daily Independent, for Monday, 14 November 1864:
+On November 10, 1864, the Mason-Henry Gang committed their first crimes, three murders, soon after the second election of Abraham Lincoln.
+These crimes were described in the Stockton Daily Independent, for Monday, November 14, 1864: